Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 Other options include contacting your local school district to see if they accept donations of modern, but out of date, computers for use by students.

-You can also drop off your old computers at your local metal recycling facility.
+Lastly, you can also drop off your old computers and peripheral devices at your local metal recycling facility that accepts eScrap (electronic scrap).
 They may even give you a small amount of money for it depending on the type of computer it is and what recyclable precious metals may be inside.

 Common - out of date computers, good candidates for charitable donation, or take to the recycling scrapyard: